Ben Hall (TV series)

 Ben Hall is a 1975 Australian TV series based on the bush ranger Ben Hall.
-It stars Jon Finch as Ben Hall, Evin Crowley as Biddy Hall, John Castle as bushranger Frank Gardiner, Brian Blain as Sir Frederick Pottinger, Jack Charles as Billy Dargin and John Orcsik as John Gilbert (bushranger).
+The TV series stars Jon Finch as Ben Hall, Evin Crowley as Biddy Hall, John Castle as bushranger Frank Gardiner, Brian Blain as Sir Frederick Pottinger, Jack Charles as Billy Dargin and John Orcsik as John Gilbert.
+Neil McCallum was the creator-producer and the series editor was Colin Free.

-It was a co-production between ABC, BBC, and 20th Century Fox.
+It was a co-production between the ABC, BBC-TV, and 20th Century Fox.
 It was called the most ambitious drama production of the ABC with a budget of $1 million.

+The series was filmed in the Megalong Valley, New South Wales and in the suburb of Belrose.